cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/security/multi-cert_haproxy.md

 ### 5. Change the settings in your HAproxy config

-In th UI Find the following line in your HAproxy config page:
+In the UI Find the following line in your HAproxy config page:

 `bind 0.0.0.0:{{port[0]}} ssl crt`

-and chenge it to:
+and change it to:

 `bind 0.0.0.0:{{port[0]}} ssl crt websitename1.pem crt websitename2.pem`